Survey of Public Participation in the Arts

 Senior Research Associate

 Chi Connie Park has more than 15 years of experience in applied social science research design, program evaluation, and capacity building in the areas of child...

 Erin Morehouse, M.P.H.

-Erin Morehouse has more than 10 years of experience in program evaluation, data reporting and dashboard development, technical assistance and training, data...
+Erin Morehouse has nearly 15 years of experience in program evaluation, data reporting and dashboard development, technical assistance and training, data...

 Yuan Wang has more than 15 years of experience in applied statistical research, capacity building technical assistance, qualitative research, complex survey...